Dog Care 101

 • Putting their crates closer together.
 If it would be more manageable for you to move their crates closer together, then go for it.
 Just do it gradually — at the same pace that you initially moved their crates apart.

 • Showing them affection at the same time.
-By now they should be used to you giving hugs & kisses, carrying one dog in your arms, or letting only one dog on your lap at a time.
+By now both dogs should be used to you giving hugs & kisses to the other pup in front of them, carrying the other dog in your arms, or letting only one dog on your lap at a time.
 They should be more accepting of it when you show affection to the other dog in their presence now.

 • Receiving treats at the same time.
 They should be good with being patient at this point.
 And jealously issues should be minimal.

 • Going for a ride in the car at the same time.
-Car rides should instill a sense of fun and adventure for them.
+Car rides should instill a sense of fun and adventure for them now.

 • Being introduced to new things at the same time.
-New sounds, different places, strange people, and other dogs.
+New sounds, different places, strange people, and other dogs can be introduced to both of your dogs at the same time now.

 • Walking on a leash at the same time.
-At first, it may take some time for each dog to get used to the other one’s pace, but they catch on quickly and become quite easy to walk together — especially when you use a double dog leash coupler.
+At first, it may take some time for each dog to get used to the other one’s pace, but they catch on quickly and become quite easy to walk together — especially when you use a leash coupler.
+(This is the double dog leash that I use – I really like the 360-degree swivel that prevents tangling!)

 Raising Two Puppies Together Requires Special Attention To These Things